Robert Payne Collection

 Series 1.
 Manuscripts

 Includes articles and reviews, discards, drafts, final manuscripts, illustrations,

-production materials (for plays, for example), proofs and galleys, proposals,
+production materials (for plays, for example), proofs and galleys, proposals, outlines,

-outlines, synopses, research notes, cards, clippings, and notebooks.
+synopses, research notes, cards, clippings, and notebooks.

 Series 2.
 Forewords, Introductions, Reviews, and Series Editing

-Includes materials written, edited, and contributed by Robert Payne, as
+Includes materials written, edited, and contributed by Robert Payne, as well as letters

 Series 3.
 Magazine Articles